SELRO/SELINI JEWELLERY

 Selro/Selini Jewellery is best known for amazing figural, often depicting Asian and African faces, these unique pieces were designed by Selenger himself.
 It is interesting to note that even some of the plastic pieces themselves are stamped “Selro Corp ©”.
 Selenger must have had a copyright on some of the Asian faces that are so unique to his jewellery.
 There are basically three different figural faces that are found in Selro/Selini jewellery: An Asian woman face (Often called ‘Thai Girl’), an old Asian man face and an African face.
 These faces can be found in numerous colours and textures (i.e. pearlized), plus are often over painted and embellished with elaborate headdresses that are part of the metal settings.

-Paul Selenger was born in Odessa, Russia in 1911.
+Paul Selenger was born in Odessa, Ukraine in 1911.
 In 1927, he immigrated to the United States with his mother Rose and sister Fannie.

 Selenger became a U.S. citizen in 1942 and served his new country as a Staff Sergeant in North Africa during World War II.